Flat Bands in Three-dimensional Lattice Models with Non-trivial Hopf Index: Hopf-Chern Flat Bands

+The corresponding plot is shown in Fig. (\ref{fig:2D_Model_Plot}b).
+It is perhaps possible to enhance the flatness by utilizing a methodical numerical minimization approach.
+It is worth noting that both the NN ($t_a, t_b$) and NNN ($t'$) hopping are required to obtain nearly flat bands in the current setting.
+We note that the present setup does not have any finite flux through each plaquette, but hopping along particular directions have some gauge fluxes.
+This differs from earlier studies where flat bands with non-trivial topology on a square lattice were mainly obtained in the presence of a specific finite flux \cite{PhysRevLett.106.236802,PhysRevLett.106.236804} in a fine-tuned parameter regime.

-To find the topology of the two-band model in Eq.~(\ref{eq:2D_Bulk_Ham}), we compute Berry curvature (cf. Fig.~\ref{fig:2D_Model_Plot}d) ($\Omega({\bf k})$) of the occupied band ($\epsilon_F=0$) in Fig.~\ref{fig:2D_Model_Plot}b.
-Subsequently, we compute Chern number $C=\frac{1}{4\pi}\int d{\bf k}\,\Omega ({\bf k})$ and it turns out the model in Eq.~(\ref{eq:2D_Bulk_Ham}) exhibits three distinct Chern numbers.
+To find the topology of the two-band model in Eq.~(\ref{eq:2D_Bulk_Ham}), we compute Berry curvature (cf. Fig.~\ref{fig:2D_Model_Plot}d) ($\Omega({\bf k})$) of the occupied band ($\epsilon_F=0$) of bulk band spectrum.
+Subsequently, we compute Chern number $C=\frac{1}{2\pi}\int d{\bf k}\,\Omega ({\bf k})$ and it turns out the model in Eq.~(\ref{eq:2D_Bulk_Ham}) exhibits three distinct Chern numbers.
 For $0<h<2 (t_a-t_b)$, we obtain $C=-1$, whereas for $-2 (t_a-t_b)<h<0$, $C=1$, otherwise we obtain zero Chern number.
 This is manifested in the edge spectrum illustrated in Fig.~(\ref{fig:2D_Model_Plot}c).
 It is evident that $d_0$ does not contribute to the topological invariant, however the parameters $t',t_a,t_b$ in $d_0$ play important role in making the Chern band nearly flat as discussed in the preceding section.